AguaClara/aguaclara_tutorial/AguaClara_Interactive_Tutorial.md

 * You can also import an image that's formatted for size using this source code `<img src="YOUR IMAGE URL" height=a width=b>`
   - You have the option to modify both the image height and width or only one if you desire
   - If you modify only one of them, the image will not distort
+  - If you modify both, your image may distort

 Unformatted Image:
 ![CornellSeal](https://github.com/AguaClara/aguaclara_tutorial/blob/master/Images/Cornell_University_seal.svg.png?raw=true)